 What’s the best reference book for Neanderthals?
 The Thesaurusaurus.

-If you think that’s uproarious, you’ll love sinking your teeth into these dog puns that will give you paws.
+If you think that’s uproarious, you’ll love sinking your teeth into these hilarious dog puns.

 Famous book titles if the authors had used a thesaurus: